Dogra–Tibetan war: Political environment

-Invasion of Tibet
+Dogra invasion of Tibet

 Zorawar Singh led a 4,000 men-strong force consisting of Ladakhis, Baltis and Kishtwaris with a Dogra core.
 The Tibetan estimate was 6,000 men.
-They were armed with guns and cannon whereas the Tibetans were mostly armed with bows, swords and spears.
+The Dogra forces had matchlocks and guns, while the Tibetans were mostly armed with bows, swords and spears.

 Zorawar Singh divided his forces into three divisions, sending one via the Rupshu and Hanle, one along the Indus valley towards Tashigang (Zhaxigang) and another along the Pangong lake towards Rudok (Rutog).
 The first two contingents plundered the Buddhist monasteries at Hanle and Tashigang.
-The third division, commanded by Zorawar Singh himself, captured Rudok and then moved south, joining the other branches to attack Gartok.
+The third division, commanded by Zorawar Singh, captured Rudok and then moved south, joining the other branches to attack Gartok.

 The Tibetan border officials had, by then, sent an alert to Lhasa.
 The Tibetan government dispatched a force under the command of cabinet minister Pellhün.
 Meanwhile, Zorawar Singh had captured Gartok as well as Taklakot (Burang) near Nepal border.
 The Tibetan general at Taklakot was unable to hold the town and retreated to the Mayum La, the border between Western and Central Tibet.

 Zorawar Singh invoked the historical claims of Ladakh to Western Tibet up to the Mayum Pass (originally called Ngari), which were exercised prior to the 1648 Treaty of Tingmosgang.

 All the captured forts were garrisoned, while the main force was encamped at Tirthapuri near Minsar, to the west of Lake Manasarovar.
 Administration was set up to rule the occupied territories.
-Minsar (also called Missar or Menshi), a Ladakhi enclave in Ngari, was used to store supplies.
+Minsar (also called Missar or Menshi), a Ladakhi enclave in Western Tibet, was used to store supplies.

 The Chinese Amban at Lhasa reported to the emperor on 2 September 1841:

 British and Nepalese reactions

 The Dogra conquest of Ladakh had been previously advantageous to the British.
 The disturbances in Ladakh caused the Tibetan shawl wool to be diverted to the princely state of Bushahr, a British dependency.
 But, now with the Dogra conquest of the Western Tibet, this trade was disrupted.
 The advance of Zorawar Singh's troops gave rise to vociferous complaints from the British to the Lahore durbar of the Sikh Empire.
 It was also reported that Zorawar Singh was exacting taxes from Bhotias under British protection in the Byans valley.
 The British demanded that this should be immediately stopped and the villagers already assessed should be compensated.

-Added to these concerns was the possibility of intercourse between the Dogras and the Nepalese, with might have encircled British territory in Kumaon and Garhwal.
+Added to these concerns was the possibility of intercourse between the Dogras and the Nepalese, which might have encircled British territory in Kumaon and Garhwal.
 But such a relationship did not materialise.
 The Nepalese were sympathetic to the Ladakhis and they also had ongoing relationships with the Tibetans.
 Even though they sent a mission to Zorawar Singh after his conquest of Taklakot, nothing further came out of it.
 Winter sojourn to the Dogras was refused.

 Nevertheless, the British were apprehensive.
 The Governor General brought heavy pressure on the Sikhs to recall Zorawar Singh from Tibet, and set 10 December 1841 as the deadline.